mskelly7/Pathobiont_colonization/README.md

 Author: Matthew Kelly <a href="https://orcid.org/0000-0001-8819-2315" target="orcid.widget" rel="noopener noreferrer" style="vertical-align:top;"><img src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-right:.5em;" alt="ORCID iD icon"></a>
 Last update: March 9, 2025

-This repository contains the files and code necessary to replicate the analyses presented in the manuscript '_Role of the upper respiratory microbiota in respiratory virus and bacterial pathobiont dynamics_', which has been accepted for publication in Nature Communications.
+This repository contains the files and code necessary to replicate the analyses presented in the manuscript '_Role of the upper respiratory microbiota in respiratory virus and bacterial pathobiont dynamics_', which has been accepted for publication in _Nature Communications_.
 The overall objective of this manuscript was to investigate relationships between respiratory viruses, the URT bacterial microbiota, and bacterial respiratory pathobionts during infancy.

 ## Overview